Ecwid/ecwid-api-docs/includes/_combinations.md

 --------- | -----------| -----------
 400 | Request parameters are malformed
-402 | The functionality/method is not available on the merchant plan 404 | Product or combination in request are not found 413 | The image file is too large (Maximum allowed file size is 20Mb) 422 | The uploaded file is not an image
+402 | The functionality/method is not available on the merchant plan 404 | Product or variation in request are not found 413 | The image file is too large (Maximum allowed file size is 20Mb) 422 | The uploaded file is not an image
 415 | Unsupported content-type: expected `application/octet-stream`